Signal Review

 Signal Vs Telegram: Comparing the Two Secure Instant Messengers

 Installing and setting up Signal is very easy.
-All you need to do is download it from the Play Store or App Store, verify your phone number, set up your user profile, and create a PIN.
+All you need to do is download it from the Play Store or App Store, verify your phone number, set up your username, and create a PIN.

-Even though Signal uses your phone number to identify you, it doesn’t mean that it’s not private.
-What makes Signal unique is the encryption protocol they use — also called Signal.
+Even though Signal uses your phone number to identify you, that doesn’t mean that it’s not private.
+What makes it unique is a type of encryption, called the Signal Protocol.

-Once you have installed the app, you’re ready to start using it.
+Once you have installed the mobile app, you’re ready to start using it.
 You can start a conversation with your Signal contacts from within the app.
 Your Signal contacts are people that you have in your contacts list whose phone number is associated with a Signal account.
-Contacting them is seamless — if they are on Signal, you’ll be able to get in touch.
+Contacting them is seamless.
+If they are on Signal, you’ll be able to get in touch.

 The user experience of Signal is similar to the likes of WhatsApp, Facebook Messenger, and the majority of other popular chat apps.
-At its core, Signal is a messaging app that allows you to talk one-to-one and in groups, send stickers, files, photos, voice messages and make video calls — just like any other chat app.
+At its core, Signal is easy to use and allows you to talk one-to-one and in groups, send stickers, files, photos, voice messages, and make video calls.

 How and Why Signal is so secure

-All communication that happens on Signal (this includes all one-to-one and group messages, transfers of photos, videos, files, all voice calls and video calls) is end-to-end encrypted.
-Only people that are involved in the communication can see them because the encryption happens between two or more individual devices using Signal.
+All communication that happens on Signal (this includes all one-to-one and group messages, transfers of photos, videos, files, all voice calls, and video calls) is end-to-end encrypted.
+There’s no third-party access to your data and conversations because encryption happens between two or more individual devices using Signal.

-This basically means that the company behind Signal could not see your messages even if they wanted to — which can’t be said for all messaging apps.
+This basically means that the company behind Signal cannot read your messages, even if they want to.

-Yes — some other messaging apps do also offer encrypted messaging as a feature.
+Yes, some other messaging apps also offer encrypted messaging as a feature.
 However, everything on Signal is encrypted from the very start and by default.
-In addition to being encrypted all the time, Signal has other privacy-specific features, such as self-destructing (disappearing) messages that will automatically delete themselves after a period of time you choose.
+In addition, Signal has other privacy-specific features, such as self-destructing (disappearing) messages that will automatically delete themselves after a period of time you choose.

-Facebook Messenger and many other companies collect a lot of data about you.
+Many messenger companies collect a lot of data about you.
 On the other hand, Signal tries not to.
-Based on our research, the only thing that Signal knows about you is your account’s phone number, when you were connected to Signal last time and when you created your Signal account.
+Based on our research, the only thing that Signal knows about you is your account’s phone number, when you were connected to Signal last time, and when you created your Signal account.
 The rest of your data and messaging are unknown to Signal.

-Everything in your Signal app — all your messages, files, pictures, videos, etc. — is stored securely and locally on your phone.
+Everything in your Signal app—all your messages, files, pictures, videos, etc.—is stored securely and locally on your phone.
 If you want to switch devices, you can manually transfer your data.
-When you compare that to Facebook and most other messaging apps which can reveal your full name, all your messages, a list of exactly where you have accessed your account from and more, it’s easy to see why Signal has become so popular.
+When you compare that to other desktop, iPhone, and Android apps that can reveal your full name, all your messages, a list of exactly where you have accessed your account from, and more, it’s easy to see why Signal has become so popular.

 Signal is so popular

-The current spike in popularity of Signal has happened thanks to the revamp of WhatsApp’s privacy policy which allows WhatsApp to share even more data with Facebook.
-Many people want to move out their conversations from Facebook and this is where Signal steps in.
+The current spike in popularity of Signal has happened thanks to the revamp of WhatsApp’s privacy policy, which allows WhatsApp to share even more data with Facebook.
+Many people want to move their conversations off Facebook, and this is where Signal steps in.

 Brosix Alternatives to signal

-If you are looking for an instant messenger that has more advanced features but also provides the same or even better levels of security, you might want to check out Brosix.
+If you are looking for an instant messenger like Signal that has more advanced features but also provides top privacy and security features, you might want to check out Brosix.

 More control in your hands